 In recent years, the research agenda is shifting from fundamental studies to practical applications.
 In particular the research in metamaterials in focusing on the development of novel metadevices, which incorporate widely tunable functional metamaterials for dynamic light control, sensing and imaging.
 We are working on the development of ultra-thin metamaterials - called metasurfaces - for the development on the next generation optical components, including beam-shapers, lenses and holograms.
 We aim to integrate such metasurfaces with electronic components to engineer their properties on demand.

-Being a design concept that is highly scalable with frequency, metamaterials can work in the entire frequency range of the electromagnetic spectrum - from microwave to THz to optics.
+Being a design concept that is highly scalable with frequency, metamaterials can work in the entire frequency range of the electromagnetic spectrum.
 This unique flexibility is attracting the attention of a number of high-tech companies for the development on the next generation of optical components.
 It is an exciting time for our research when the new cutting-edge physics translate to new high-tech applications.